Type SK / Zero Optik Canon “Dream Set” / TLS Canon Rangefinder

 The TLS set is LPL.
 LPL is quickly becoming an industry standard.
 Like PL it’s a proper, sturdy, reliable, professional mount.
 Due to the wider diameter of LPL, and shallower flange distance, the TLS 25mm, and 35mm have better sensor coverage than the Type SKs while still having excellent close focus.

 The Zero Optik Set uses Leica M Mount.
 Although it’s originally a still photography mount, it’s quite robust, and all our Leica M camera mounts use a positive locking system which results in no wiggle or play, and maintains proper flange distance assuring the lenses can hit infinity focus, and that focus marks are accurate.
 Like LPL, Leica M allows maximum sensor coverage on the wider lenses, while still having excellent close focus.
+Zero Optik has started building these sets in LPL mount as well.

 IN SUMMARY…